tralpha/spotify-project/docs/eda.md

 <br>
 ![fig3](images/playlist_description_top_100_words.png)

+## Conclusions
-So using the words in the playlist name and the descriptiondoes indeed seems like a good proxy for the song meta-data
+It looks like we will have some relevant features for making playlist recommendations.
+Track_duration and the textual data shold prove helpful in discriminating between songs that do belong in a playlist and those that don't.
+Using the words in the playlist name and the descriptions seems like a good proxy for the song meta-data and vectorization will be well worth our time.